joakimk/memo/readme.txt

 Memo

 About:
 Memo is a shoppinglist application mainly designed for Windows Mobile 5.0 (IE Mobile).
 It's written in xhtml/css and javascript using cookies to store data.
-As it's just a web application it could work just fine on any device or computer that implements enough of the javascript language.
+As it's just a web application it could work just fine on any device or computer with a browser that implements enough of the javascript language.

 You can find out more about here: http://github.com/joakimk/memo/wikis/memo